 Think about what that means for your views on foreign policy.
 Citizens of the Kingdom, in other words, think, talk and act in line with Jesus, above all else, above their political party, above their earthly citizenship.

-So there is an election in our earthly country coming up soon.
-Have you heard?
-And yes, we are citizens of Heaven, and yes, we should vote, and depending on your views of how biblical teaching relates to politics, it is more likely that you will vote for one political party or the other.
+I’m writing this in 2020 and there is an election in our earthly country coming up soon.
+Yes, we are citizens of Heaven, and yes, we should vote.
+Depending on your views of how biblical teaching relates to politics, it is more likely that you will vote for one political party or the other.
 Our citizenship in heaven should influence how we vote here on earth.
 How, then, should our citizenship in heaven inform our vote?

 First of all, we need to be people who can have healthy discussion about the issues.
 So often what happens within a group of Christians is that political discussion begins and the walls go up, making it impossible to have a healthy discussion.
 When that happens, it is almost certainly a signal that those people have allowed their citizenship in an earthly nation to supersede their citizenship in heaven.
 When our citizenship in heaven is our priority, though, we are able to worship with and love people from all other nations and political parties, even if we strongly disagree with the way they view politics.
 Thus we can be willing to hear and learn from people, especially including those who say they are citizens of the Kingdom, and yet believe differently than we do.
 We do not want to fall victim to echo chambers.
 What is an echo chamber, and how does it matter to Christians and politics?
 I wrote about that in a series starting here.